alex-piccione/portfolio-2025-api/README.md

 SQLx is set to verify the database entity and need to be able to access the database.
 It uses the **DATABASE_URL** variable in the _.env_ file, it points t oa local Docker contyaginer with Postgres.
 `cargo sqlx prepare`

+Rust standard library does not have Date or Datetime types (!).
+A modern approach is to use _chrono_ but also _sqlx_ offer it.
+To keep it simple, I'll use sqlx types.
+I'll use _OffsetDateTime_ but always as UTC.

 ## Run locally